Hadith Qudsi

-Hadīth qudsī (الحديث القدسي, meaning sacred tradition or sacred report) is a special category of Hadith, the compendium of sayings attributed to the Islamic prophet Muhammad.
-It is stated these Hadiths are unique because their content is attributed to God but the actual wording was credited to Muhammad.
-This may be one of the reasons they are not included in the Quranic revelations, which are considered to be the verbatim word of Allah but rather are given a special category, thus occupying a status between Quran and normal Hadith text.
+Hadīth Qudsī (الحديث القدسي) is a special category of Hadith, the compendium of sayings attributed to Allah through the Islamic prophet Muhammad.
+Since it is stated that these Hadiths are unique due to their attribution to God, they are given a special category, thus occupying a status between Qur'an and normal Hadith text.

 Examples

 Such text can be found in primary as well as secondary sources of Hadith literature.

-Abu Hurayrah, who said that the Messenger of Allah said:"When Allah decreed the Creation He pledged Himself by writing in His book which is laid down with Him: My mercy prevails over my wrath."
+Abu Hurayrah, who said that the Messenger of Allah ﷺ said:"When Allah decreed the Creation He pledged Himself by writing in His book which is laid down with Him: My mercy prevails over my wrath."

-Abu Hurayrah reported that Allah's Messenger said:Allah, Mighty and Exalted is He, said: "If My servant likes to meet me, I like to meet him, and if he dislikes to meet Me, I dislike to meet him."
+Abu Hurayrah reported that Allah's Messenger ﷺ said:Allah, Mighty and Exalted is He, said: "If My servant likes to meet me, I like to meet him, and if he dislikes to meet Me, I dislike to meet him."

-Umar ibn Khattab, narrated that the Messenger of Allah said:"Perhaps Allah has looked at those who witnessed Badr and said, 'Do whatever you like, for I have forgiven you.'"
+Umar ibn Khattab, narrated that the Messenger of Allah ﷺ said:"Perhaps Allah has looked at those who witnessed Badr and said, 'Do whatever you like, for I have forgiven you.'"

 Publications

-Numerous publications have focused solely on Qudse Hadiths, quoting between 40 and 110 of such, from primary Hadith texts.
+Numerous publications have focused solely on Qudsi Hadiths, quoting between 40 and 1000 of such, from primary Hadith texts.
 These include: